Skip links

 12 Techniques to Stop Insider Threats

+To fortify against the growing menace of insider threats in cybersecurity, organizations must deploy robust strategies for monitoring and detection.
+Various types of insider threats necessitate diverse techniques for scrutiny.
 There are several methods that organizations can adopt to effectively monitor for signs of suspicious behavior or unauthorized access.
-Some of these techniques include:

 1. User and entity behavior analytics (UEBA)